 Consultation with local clubs indicated that there is some unmet demand at present.
-In particular, Lutterworth HC has to train on a pitch in Rugby because of heavy midweek football usage of the Lutterworth College pitch.
+In particular, Market Harborough HC would like to have more access to the pitch at Robert Smyth Academy.

 Whereas unmet demand is known to currently exist latent demand is demand that evidence suggests may be generated from the current population should they have access to more or better provision.
 There is no evidence of latent demand for hockey in Harborough district.